Illinois Compiled Statutes

 (4) The defendant has been convicted of a crime of

-violence within the past 10 years excluding incarceration time.
-As used in this Section, "crime of violence" means: first degree murder, second degree murder, predatory criminal sexual assault of a child, aggravated criminal sexual assault, criminal sexual assault, armed robbery, aggravated arson, arson, aggravated kidnaping, kidnaping, aggravated battery resulting in great bodily harm or permanent disability, stalking, aggravated stalking, or any offense involving the discharge of a firearm.
+violence within the past 5 years excluding incarceration time, parole, and periods of mandatory supervised release.
+As used in this paragraph, "crime of violence" means: first degree murder, second degree murder, predatory criminal sexual assault of a child, aggravated criminal sexual assault, criminal sexual assault, armed robbery, aggravated arson, arson, aggravated kidnaping, kidnapping, aggravated battery resulting in great bodily harm or permanent disability, aggravated domestic battery resulting in great bodily harm or permanent disability, aggravated criminal sexual abuse by a person in a position of trust or authority over a child, stalking, aggravated stalking, home invasion, aggravated vehicular hijacking, or any offense involving the discharge of a firearm.

 Illinois Controlled Substances Act;

-56, or 65 of the Methamphetamine Control and Community Protection Act; or
+or 65 of the Methamphetamine Control and Community Protection Act.